rpgreview/papersandpaychecks/pnp.md

 ## 0.2 Preface

-Welcome to "Papers and Paychecks: The Roleplaying Game of an Industrialized and Technological Society" in which you play the part of workers and students glorious trying to succeed against a world of antagonists, and antagonistic world.
+Welcome to "Papers and Paychecks: The Roleplaying Game of an Industrialized and Technological Society" in which you play the part of workers and students gloriously trying to succeed against a world of antagonists, and an antagonistic world.
 One player, "The Boss", will help you build a story by positing projects and placing obstacles that will challenge the player's characters from completing the objectives of their projects.

 The title comes from the memorable artwork of Will McLean in the first edition of the *Advanced Dungeons & Dragons Dungeon Masters Guide*.
 A cursory search will reveal that on more than one occasion the thought has entered the heads of others that *Papers and Paychecks" would make a great roleplaying game, but this is the first time that the idea has seen completion.
 Of course, few workers these days deal as much with "papers", let alone "paychecks", but the game would hardly have the same ring to it if it was called "Emails and Direct Deposits".
 Such is the nature of being in a "industralized and technological society".